yzslab/gaussian-splatting-lightning/README.md

     * `--`: all the parameters after this will be passed to `main.py` as-is
   * `main.py`
     * `--data.parser.appearance_groups`: the name of the generated appearance groups
-    * `--model.gaussian.optimization.spatial_lr_scale`: the LR of the 3D means of Gaussians will be multiplied by this value
+    * `--model.gaussian.optimization.spatial_lr_scale`: the LR of the 3D means of Gaussians will be multiplied by this value, which determines how finely the structure can be modeled

       By default, this value will be calculated automatically according to the camera poses if it is omitted, but this will lead to suboptimal results for large-scale scenes.
 Therefore you had better provide it manually.

       Please note that this is a scene-specific hyperparameter.
-You should not use the same value for another scene.
-And the value `15` is not the optimal one for the dataset Rubble.
+You should not use the same value for another scene, or even when you run a colmap sparse reconstruction a second time.
+Additionally, the value `15` is not the optimal one for the dataset Rubble.
     * `--data.parser.down_sample_factor`: down sample factor of the images

 * Merging